Three Fundamental Enablers of Power within Liberation Social Work

 AWARENESS and ACKNOWLEDGEMENT of the inextricable nature of oppression, trauma, health, and justice.

-Use of Natural Psychology encapsulates essential patterns, images, qualities, and functions of the natural ecosystem that must be observed by humankind to best understand the nuances of human transformation.
+The use of Natural Psychology encompasses essential patterns, images, qualities, and functions of the natural ecosystem that must be observed by humankind to best understand the nuances of human transformation.

 Let us share, connect, align, & build